 MAST-SELLING.
 In old English law.
 The practice of selling the goods of dead seamen at the mast.
 Held void.
-7 Mcd.
+7 Mod.
 141.

 MASTER.
 One having authority; one who rules, directs, instructs, or superintends; a head or chief; an instructor; an employer.
 Applied to several judicial officers.
 See infra.
+In Scotland, the title of the eldest son of a viscount or baron.
+Cent.
+Dict.